Site-Marker/multicamera-app/README.md

    ```

 5. **Code:**
-    Local application should be live at on your simulator - time to code!
+    Local application should be live on your simulator - time to code!

 ## Delivery